 Although a value that is returned by a calculated field is usually converted to a string (to be displayed in a text-aware report control), it can return a value of any kind (if the CalculatedField.FieldType property is set to None).
 For example, if a database field contains an image, you can set a calculated field's expression to "=...", after which this calculated field can be bound to the XRPictureBox control.

-To construct a valid aggregate expression, use the following format, which consists of four parts.
+To construct a valid aggregate expression, use the following format:

 For more information, see Expression Constants, Operators, and Functions.

 For tasks that cannot be solved using the standard set of functions provided by the Expression Editor, you can evaluate your own functions in the CalculatedField.GetValue event handler (or in its scripting counterpart).

 See Group Data by Days of the Week (Runtime Sample) for a code example.

 The following tutorials demonstrate the use of calculated fields in various environments.